PSU-CS-Wildfire-Capstone-Sp-S-25/hpc-data-intake/README.md

 that allows for easy transfer of data between Globus and Linux endpoints.

-The script `open_globusconnectpersonal.sh` is a SLURM job that can be used to transfer data from a Globus Connect endpoint to our shared directory.
+The script `open_globusconnectpersonal.sh` is a SLURM job that can be used to transfer data from Globus to our shared directory.
 It requires globusconnectpersonal to be installed and configured somewhere.
 You can replicate this by following [this guide by SuperDARN Canada](https://github.com/SuperDARNCanada/globus).

 The job script runs for 24 hours to allow a long transfer, and is set up for our